12740AE/AE_website/index.md

 *Physical Principles*

 Infrared or IR is a kind of radiation emitted by almost all objects, and is emitted as heat energy.
-It’s part of the electromagnetic (EM)  spectrum, which also includes gamma-rays, x-rays, UV radiation and visible light.
+It’s part of the electromagnetic (EM)  spectrum, which also includes gamma-rays, x-rays, UV radiation and visible light[3].
 EM radiation is created by electric and magnetic oscillation fields perpendicular to each other as well as charged particles traveling in space[4].

+*Signal Characteristics and Static/Dynamic Behaviors*

+IR frequencies range between 3 GHz and up to 400 THz, and wavelengths between 1000 micrometers and 760 nanometers for each complete cycle.
+The unit of measurement is most commonly the wavelength, in micrometers.
+IR radiation emitted by humans is steadily within .75 to 1000 micrometer and averages at 12 micrometers, all of which are values around the median of the IR spectrum.
+For warm-blooded animals, including humans, the main form of IR radiation produced would be in the form of thermal radiation[5].

+IR radiation is a fairly dynamic phenomena.
+IR as heat and less obvious forms of radiation are found in everything from household heating appliances such as toasters to communication signals between the TV and its remote controller.
+In perfectly insulated environments, it is possible to maintain a level of IR radiation so it may behave statically, however, this is an idealized situation that is seldom found in the natural world.

+**Visible Light**

+*Physical Principles*

+Visible light is also part of the electromagnetic spectrum, at higher frequencies that IR radiation discussed previously.
+As shown in Figure 1, the wavelengths for visible light range between 400 -700 nm, and the most common measurement for visible light is its wavelength, in nanometers.
+All waves in the electromagnetic spectrum travel as the speed of light, commonly known as coefficient c.